adhy-p/adhy-p.github.io/content/posts/arch.md

 After inserting the USB to the computer, we can get the USB device name by invoking `lsblk`.

-After we get the device name, we simply copy the image to the usb.
+After we get the device name, we simply copy the image to the USB.
 This can be done by either `cat` or `dd`.
 ```
 ubuntu$ sudo -i